Recreational harvest of seafood

 Algal blooms can appear as water discolouration including red, green, yellow, brownish or an oily or milky appearance.
 Scum may form on the water surface.
 The water may have a musty, earthy or pungent smell.
 Other blooms are not visible but are highly toxic even at low levels.

-Fishing closures issued by Trade & Investment NSW
+Fishing closures issued by NSW Department of Primary Industries

 Some waterways have been contaminated by industrial pollution and are not suitable for catching or collecting seafood.